Peace Leads to Joy

 Have the right mindset.
 Fill your mind with what is true, honorable, just, pure, pleasing, commendable, excellent and worthy of praise.
 Furthermore, don’t just think about what is worthy and excellent.
 Keep on doing all you’ve been taught.
 Keep on emulating worthy, positive role models.
 Again the promise: If you do this, you will have the peace of God.

 Next, in thanking them for all they have done for him, Paul assures the Philippians that he has plenty; he has learned to be content regardless of his circumstances.
 Not in his own strength, but through Christ, he is able to do all that he needs to do.
 Because of their generosity, he makes another promise: God will fully satisfy all your needs.
 Through Him you will have an abundant life, and the grace of God will be with you.

 I wish for you this Season an abundant life, filled with the grace and peace of God.
-We started this Season with God’s grace to enable us to seek unity in all our relationships.
+We started this Season with God’s grace to enable us to seek unity in all our relationships and to find joy in the midst of adversity.
 We explored ways to nurture those relationships and to heal divisions.
 We have seen the importance of gratitude that overflows in generosity.
 Now, we simply need to keep on doing all we have learned.

 * * *

 Since June I have had the privilege of writing monthly opinion pieces for Baptist News Global, a national moderate Baptist news service.
 You may read my essays here.